Exclusive Estonia travel logo

 the Hotel RegentOur travel team has yet to visit and review the Hotel Regent.
 However below is a synopsis of what all recent reviews say.
 We use exclusive AI assisted software to analyse all posted reviews about the establishment and produce a simple clean report so you don’t have to trail through loads of reviews to make a decision.

-Location - The Hotel Regent is ideally situated in the historic center of Tallinn, making it convenient for sightseeing.
+The Hotel Regent is ideally located in Tallinn's historic core, hence it is easy for sightseeing.

-Room Amenities - Add bedside lamps and improve storage solutions in the rooms.
+Add bedside lights and refine the storage options in the rooms.

-Pool Maintenance - Enhance the pool area to make it more inviting and well-maintained.
+Improve the pool space to make it more appealing and kept up.

-TV Channels - Increase the availability of English-speaking channels for international guests.
+Increase the number of English-speaking channels accessible for foreign visitors.

 To Book or Not to Book